xonde/DevOps-Course-Workshop-Module-07-Learners/during_workshop_7.md

 #### Test
 1. Run `dotnet test` inside the project folder.
 This will run the C# tests in the DotnetTemplate.Web.Tests project.
 2. Run `npm t` inside the DotnetTemplate.Web folder.
 This will run the typescript tests in DotnetTemplate.Web/Scripts/spec.
 They're run using [Jasmine](https://jasmine.github.io/).
 3. Run `npm run lint` inside the DotnetTemplate.Web folder.
 This will run linting on the typescript code, using [eslint](https://eslint.org/).
+Linting refers to checking the codebase for mistakes, either functional or stylistic.
+This project's linting currently reports zero errors, one warning.

 ### Step 3 - Set up GitHub Actions